yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 ### Normalization

 Normalization is like organizing your physical files, with each step making your data more organized and efficient.
-When you start organizing your physical documents, you separate the mixed-up files into individual folders.
-Instead of having multiple pieces of information in one cell (like multiple services in one column), we create separate tables where each cell contains only one value.
-Information stored in multiple records is moved to its own table and referenced when needed.

-In practice, there are 3 Normalization forms.
+There are 3 Normalization forms in practice.

 #### First Normalization Form (1NF)

 In 1NF stage, each column must have only one value (when a client has more than one phone number, the phone number column must store only one number.
 For another phone number, a new column or a separate table should be created).

+#### Second Normalization Form (2NF)

+2NF should follow 1NF.
+If there are two keys on the same table (composite keys), and other columns directly belongs to only one key, this key and belonging columns should be separated as another table.

-#### Example of Normalization
+#### Third Normalization Form (3NF)

+3NF should follow 2NF.
+If a table still have columns that are not directly related to the primary key, these columns should be separated to a new table.
+In other words, it is called eliminating the transitive dependencies.

 **Before Normalization**